jdh-observer/jdh002-VeaK58WBs82C/README.md

 # Fifty Years of Technocracy.
-International Migration Management as an Evolving Discourse Coalition.
+International Migration Management as an Evolving Discourse Coalition

 ## Abstract